NYPD releases photos of suspect in stabbing of Barnard student Tessa Majors

 A third suspect was arrested last week but was released hours later as police sought to build their case against him.

-Fox News' Morgan Phillips contributed to this report.
+Fox News' Vandana Rambaran and Morgan Phillips contributed to this report.